NexPlayer/Android-SDK/advanced.md

 Caption data includes attributes such as **bold** anditalics.

-Normally, the caption renderer displays each character in normal, **bold** , oritalicsbased on the attributes included in the caption data.
+Normally, the caption renderer displays each character in normal, **bold** , or italics based on the attributes included in the caption data.

 However in some cases (such as for users with visual impairment) it may be desirable to force the use of bold text.